helloflask/bootstrap-flask/docs/migrate.rst

 - analytics()
 - uanalytics()

-There are also some new macros were introduced, check them out at :ref:`macro_list` section.
+There are also some new macros were introduced, check them out at :ref:`macros_list` section.